---

 This happens constantly in fitness businesses.
 Staff are on the floor with members, teaching classes, or handling check-ins.
 The phone has to wait.
 Research shows gyms miss 30-60% of inbound calls during peak hours - which, for most gyms, overlaps directly with the windows when people are most likely to call about joining.

-Gyms miss 30-60% of calls during peak hours when staff are on the floor.
+Gyms miss calls during peak hours when staff are on the floor.
 Average gym member lifetime value is $517 (AgentZap).
 Missing one membership inquiry per day costs $188,705 in annual lost lifetime value.
 80% of callers hang up when they hit voicemail and don't call back.
 Dolfyn is the best done-for-you option for fitness businesses needing custom call flows.
 Rosie AI at $49/month is the lowest-risk entry point for small studios.

 The member lifetime value math is what makes this particularly expensive.
 According to AgentZap's industry analysis, the average gym member has a lifetime value of $517.
 Miss one membership inquiry per day.
 At a 50% conversion rate on answered calls, that's roughly $94,000 in lifetime value walking out the door annually.
 At 100% miss rate during peak hours it's worse.